 Good Ground Seed Library

 A Seed Library in the Hampton Bays Public Library!
-Community members are able to procure organic vegetable and eventually native plant seeds for free as a public benefit.
+Community members are able to procure and donate organic vegetable and native plant seeds for free as a public benefit.
 Establishing a seed library is an important step to develop a network of community based seed savers who create locally adapted plant varieties, increase biodiversity, and mitigate the loss of plant gene integrity due to the genetic engineering of commercially produced seeds and plants.

 Envelopes containing seeds provide plant variety names and directions on germination, growing and harvesting.
 Anyone from the community is welcome to take a small amount of seeds to grow in their home garden or community garden and is encouraged to save seeds of their own to donate to the Seed Library for others to take.
 Information on seed saving and organic gardening classes are also available.
 There is no fee for Seed Library usage, but an opportunity to donate funds toward the continuation of the program is provided (above).

 The Good Ground Seed Library was unveiled to the community on March 8, 2017, along with a presentation from ECI entitled Restoring Good Ground: Sowing Seeds of Change.